CSA Steaua București (football): History

 Under the leadership of coaches Emerich Jenei and Anghel Iordănescu, Steaua had an impressive Championship run in the 1984–85 season, which it won after a six-year break.
-Subsequently, Steaua became the first Romanian club to reach a European Cup final, which it ultimately won against Barcelona on penalties (2–0 thanks to goalkeeper Helmuth Duckadam saving all four penalties taken by the Spaniards), after a goalless draw.
+Subsequently, Steaua became the first Romanian club to reach a European Cup final, which it ultimately won against Barcelona on penalties (2–0 thanks to goalkeeper Helmut Duckadam saving all four penalties taken by the Spaniards), after a goalless draw.
 Steaua therefore became the first Eastern European team to claim the title of European champions.
 An additional European Super Cup was won in 1987 against Dynamo Kyiv.
 Steaua remained at the top of European football for the rest of the decade, managing one more European Cup semi-final in 1987–88 and one more European Cup final in 1989 (lost 4–0 to Milan).
 Notably, this was in addition to its four additional national titles (1985–86, 1986–87, 1987–88, 1988–89) and four national cups (1984–85, 1986–87, 1987–88, 1988–89).
 Furthermore, from June 1986 to September 1989, Steaua ran a record 104-match undefeated streak in the championship, setting a world record for that time and a European one still standing.

 The Romanian Revolution led the country towards a free open market and, subsequently, several players of the 1980s team left for other clubs in the West.
 After a short pull-back, a quick recovery followed and Steaua managed a six consecutive championship streak between 1992–93 and 1997–98 to equalize the 1920s performance of Chinezul Timișoara and also three more cups in 1995–96, 1996–97 and 1998–99.
 At international level, the club also managed to reach the UEFA Champions League group stage three years in a row between 1994–95 and 1996–97.

 AFC Steaua

-In 1998, Steaua's football section allegedly separated from CSA Steaua and changed its name to AFC Steaua București ruled by a non-profit association led by Romanian businessman Viorel Păunescu.
+In 1998, Steaua's football section separated from CSA Steaua and changed its name to AFC Steaua București ruled by a non-profit association led by Romanian businessman Viorel Păunescu.
 Păunescu performed poorly as a president and soon the club was plunged into debt.
 George Becali, another businessman, was offered the position of vice-president in hope of richer investment in the club.
-In 2003, Becali allegedly managed to gain control over the club by turning it from non-profit to a public share company.
+In 2003, Becali managed to gain control over the club by turning it from non-profit to a public share company.

 Subsequently, even though the club managed to win five national championships and to qualify for the UEFA Champions League four times, it became increasingly associated with Becali's controversial character, infamous for his homophobia, xenophobia, misogyny, racism, tax evasion and even imprisonments.
 Apart from this, the club also moved from the historical Stadionul Ghencea to the newly built Arena Națională.